bparanj/crystal/programming/iac/docs/ansible/ssh-pem-file.md

 Make sure that the "ubuntu" user has the necessary permissions to execute the tasks you have defined in your playbook.

-By modifying the `ansible_user` parameter in the inventory file to match the actual username on your EC2 instance, Ansible will use the correct user for establishing the SSH connection.
+By modifying the `ansible_user` parameter in the inventory file to match the  username on your EC2 instance, Ansible will use the correct user for establishing the SSH connection.

 Yes, the instructions will still work when running the Ansible playbook from your laptop with the username "bparanj".
 The `ansible_user` parameter in the inventory file specifies the username to be used on the remote EC2 instance, not the local username on your laptop.